gipi/AVR-experiments/ARDUINO.md

 Included libraries are built in the ``build-{BOARD_TAG}/libs`` subdirectory.

+Remember that in order to use Arduino native library I think you should use ``cpp`` files.

 Besides make upload, there are a couple of other targets that are available.
 Do make help to get the complete list of targets and their description